DeepFWI: Identifying Bug-Sensitive Warnings with Multi-Modal Code-Warning Semantics: Discussion

-\section{Threats to Validity}
+\subsection{Threats to Validity}

-\subsection{External Validity}
+\subsubsection{External Validity.}

-As detailed in \S~\ref{datacollection}, our data collection process involved identifying bug-related keywords in commit messages from GitHub's Java projects.
-However, due to potential inaccuracies in commit descriptions, some commits may not be bug fixes or may contain unrelated changes, impacting our dataset's quality.
+As detailed in \S~\ref{datacollection}, our data collection process involved identifying bug-related keywords in commit messages from GitHub's projects.
+However, due to potential inaccuracies in commit descriptions, some commits may not be bug fixes or may contain unrelated changes, impacting \ourdataset's quality.
 Furthermore, the process of collecting warnings may also involve some poor-quality warnings which are not related to the specific bug.
-Hence, we manually sampled 384 warnings to assess our dataset, finding an accuracy rate of 92.60\% for bug-sensitive warnings and 96.36\% for bug-insensitive warnings, with a 95\% confidence level.
+Hence, we manually sampled 384 warnings to assess \ourdataset, finding an accuracy rate of 92.60\% for bug-sensitive warnings and 96.36\% for bug-insensitive warnings, with a 95\% confidence level.

-\subsection{Internal Validity}
+\subsubsection{Internal Validity.}

 A potential threat to internal validity refers to the generalizability across ASATs.
 Following the existing research focusing on single ASATs~\cite{golden,Kharkar,Yang}, \ourtool was initially evaluated using SpotBugs.
-To mitigate this threat and enhance the generalizability of our method,\ourtool is intentionally designed not to depend on features unique to any specific ASATs.
-This strategic decision ensures that our method can be broadly applicable and effective across a range of ASATs, facilitating its direct adaptation to other tools.
+To mitigate this threat and enhance the generalizability of our \revise{approach}, \ourtool is intentionally designed to depend only on the warning information which is common across different ASATs, such as the warning message~\cite{Sonarqube,PMD,Errorprone}.
+Additionally, even though the tools do not have some specific warning attributes, such as RANK, they can still be adapted to our \revise{approach} by simply ignoring these attributes, as they are not essential for the core functionality of \ourtool as shown in the \Cref{rq2}.
+This strategic decision ensures that our \revise{approach} can be broadly applicable and effective across a range of ASATs, facilitating its direct adaptation to other tools.
 Moving forward, our future work will expand to include a wider variety of ASATs, further broadening the scope and applicability of our approach.

+Another potential threat to internal validity is the generalizability of the evaluation in \Cref{rq4}.
+In this evaluation, we manually checked the warnings generated by \ourtool in the latest version of four popular open-source projects.
+However, our findings are limited to these specific projects.
+To address this, we selected widely used and highly starred projects on GitHub to cover a broad range of real-world scenarios.
+In addition, they are not part of the training set, which helps ensure that our model is not biased towards these projects.
+However, it is important to note that the results may not generalize to all projects.

+\revise{Furthermore, a threat to internal validity relates to the manual inspection process and the use of stratified random sampling.
+Since determining whether a warning corresponds to a real bug requires human judgment, the manual inspection is inherently subjective and susceptible to human error or bias.
+To mitigate these threats, the manual inspection was conducted carefully by three senior developers, and any disagreements were resolved through discussion to reach a consensus.
+Additionally, the sample size was calculated to achieve a high confidence level, ensuring the statistical reliability of our findings.}